Medically reviewed by Drugs.com. Last updated on Mar 5, 2023.

-An ICH is a type of stroke with bleeding in the brain.
+An ICH, or hemorrhagic stroke, is bleeding in the brain.
 An ICH happens when a blood vessel tears or bursts.
 Blood then leaks out of the vessel and slows or stops blood flow to the brain.
 The leaked blood may also collect in one area.
 This is called a hematoma.
 A hematoma can create pressure that keeps oxygen from flowing to the brain.
 Brain damage may happen within a few minutes if the brain cannot get enough oxygen.
 An ICH is a medical emergency that needs immediate care.

 What are the warning signs of a stroke?